Coastal Zone Management Act

 The competent authority of subparagraphs 1 to 4 of the preceding paragraph is the competent authority of water conservancy.

-In the event there are stipulations on the division of rights and responsibility regarding Subparagraph 1 of Paragraph 1 set forth in a business plan or other law, the defense measure shall be carried out by the competent authority of the industry in which the business plan is being carried out.
+In the event there are stipulations on the division of duties and responsibilities regarding Subparagraph 1 of Paragraph 1 set forth in a industrial plan or other law, the preventive measures shall be carried out by the competent authority of the industry for the purpose of the industrial plan.

 The competent authority of Subparagraph 5 of Paragraph 1 shall be in accordance with relevant laws or designated by the Central Competent Authority.